rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Apps **MUST** only enter this state from:

-  - the `SLEEPING` state, via the `wake()` method
+  - the `HIBERNATING` state, via the `reconstruct()` method
   - the `RUNNING` state, via the `suspend()` method

 When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onStateChanged` notification with the current state.

 ### 3.5.
-Sleeping
+Hibernating

 This state allows an app to be copied from memory to local storage and then terminated to save resources.
 Subsequently, the app may be copied back into memory, and resume in the same state.

-*If* a platform does not support the `xrn:firebolt:capability:lifecycle:sleepable` capability, then the following requirements **MUST NOT** be fulfilled, even partially.
-A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app sleeping feature.
+*If* a platform does not support the `xrn:firebolt:capability:lifecycle:hibernation` capability, then the following requirements **MUST NOT** be fulfilled, even partially.
+A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app hibernating feature.

-*If* a platform supports the `xrn:firebolt:capability:lifecycle:sleepable` capability, then the following requirements **MUST** be fulfilled.
+*If* a platform supports the `xrn:firebolt:capability:lifecycle:hibernation` capability, then the following requirements **MUST** be fulfilled.

-Apps **MUST** only enter this state from the `SUSPENDED` state, via the `sleep()` method.
+Apps **MUST** only enter this state from the `SUSPENDED` state, via the `hibernate()` method.

-If a platform supports copying sleeping apps memory out of RAM then:
+If a platform supports copying hibernating apps memory out of RAM then:

 > The platform **MAY** save the app's memory space at this point, so that it
 > may be woken later.